 When traveling, the best way to get to know the country and the culture is to get off the beaten tourist path.
 Go where the locals go.
 Eat what the locals eat.
 Do what the locals do.
-This is how you have the most authentic experience possible.
-And that is exactly how I found the Haiphong Road Temporary Market.
+That is how you have the most authentic experience possible.
+And exactly how I discovered the Haiphong Road Temporary Market.

 Haiphong Road Temporary Market